h2oai/h2o-3/h2o-docs/src/product/grid-search.rst

 ============================

 H2O supports two types of grid search -- traditional (or "cartesian") grid search and random grid search.
-In a cartesian grid search, the user specifies a set of values for each hyperparamter that they want to search over and H2O will train a model for every combination of the hyperparameter values.
+In a cartesian grid search, users specify a set of values for each hyperparamter that they want to search over, and H2O will train a model for every combination of the hyperparameter values.
 This means that if you have three hyperparameters and you specify 5, 10 and 2 values for each, your grid will contain a total of 5*10*2 = 100 models.

-In random grid search, the user specifies the hyperparamter space in the exact same way, except, H2O will sample uniformly from the set of all possible hyperparamter value combinations.
-In random grid search, the user also specifies a stopping criterion which controls when the random grid search is completed.
-The user can tell the random grid search to stop by specifying a maximum number of models or maximum number of seconds allowed for the search.
-The user may also specify a performance metric based stopping criterion which will stop the random grid search when the performance stops improving by a specified amount.
+In random grid search, the user specifies the hyperparamter space in the exact same way, except H2O will sample uniformly from the set of all possible hyperparamter value combinations.
+In random grid search, the user also specifies a stopping criterion, which controls when the random grid search is completed.
+The user can tell the random grid search to stop by specifying a maximum number of models or the maximum number of seconds allowed for the search.
+The user may also specify a performance-metric-based stopping criterion, which will stop the random grid search when the performance stops improving by a specified amount.

 Once the grid search is complete, the user can query the grid object and sort the models by a particular performance metric (for example, "AUC").
 All models are stored in the H2O cluster and are accessible by model id.